smartflanders/sfvalidator/README.md

 }
 ```
 The `message` attribute can have different values when the element passed the validation:
 - In case of `accessable`, `rdf` and `timestamped` it is just a string.
 - In case of the `headers` it is the value of the header in the returned package.
 - In case of `license` and `fragmented` it is a list of found licenses and hydra links respectfully.

 ## Examples

 ####Terminal
-Run `npm test`.
+Run `./bin/validate.js https://linked.open.gent/parking`.

+Or run `./bin/validate.js --file example/url_examples.txt`

 #### In-browser
-Run `npm run-script build-example` and then run an http server in the `example` folder.
+Run `npm run-script build-example` and then run an http server in the `example/in-browser` folder.